GeRDI-Project/GerdiKubed_Operations/README.md

 * Python > 2.6
 * Ansible >= 2.4.2.0 (on the control machine, only linux distros are supported!)
 * at least two network interface for k8s-nodes
+* All nodes must have valid DNS-Records (configured in production).
+IP-Addresses are no longer be supported.

 # Documentation